jb2718/beautiful-jekyll/_posts/2017-05-02-pulling-back-complexity.md

 ```

-I added a line to set up the computer player's name, and then had the computer player select a card.
-This functionality is pretty similar to that of the human user.
-The code for the human and computer players will surely be a candidate for consolidation into classes at a later point.
+I added a line to set up the computer player's name, then had the computer player select a card.
+As mentioned before, this functionality is pretty similar to that of the human user.
+The code for the human and computer players will surely be a candidate for consolidation at a later point.

 Now that I have two players in the system, I want to plant a seed for the inter-player competition.
 At this stage, the basic competition between players will be expressed as a simple comparison of the value of the cards each player selected.